Ensembl/ensembl-cdm-docs/src/docs/relative_location.md

 }
 ```

-2. For feature on the reverse strand (transcript ENST00000530622 transcribed from gene ENSG00000139597)
+2. For `feature` on the reverse `strand` (`transcript` ENST00000530622 transcribed from `gene` ENSG00000139597)
-- given that the gene is on the reverse strand
+- given that the `gene` is on the reverse `strand`
-- and the gene's genomic coordinates are: start 32400723 and end 32428311
+- and the `gene`'s genomic coordinates are: start 32400723 and end 32428311
-- and the transcript's genomic coordinates are: start 32401677 and end 32411606
+- and the `transcript`'s genomic coordinates are: start 32401677 and end 32411606

-The transcript's relative location is:
+The `transcript`'s relative location is:

 `start = gene end - transcript end - 1`, i.e. `32428311 - 32411606 + 1`, i.e. `16706`